-Members of the research team were based within three cities in two UK police force areas.
-They examined police data sets, interviewed practitioners and where possible, drew on data or input from local or national agencies outside the police service.
+Members of the research team were based within three cities in two police force areas.
+They examined police data sets, interviewed practitioners and drew on input from local or national agencies outside the police service.
 The study assessed:

 - The impact of organised crime on local communities.

-- The nature of organised crime that impacts locally.
+- The nature of organised crime that has a local impact.

 The Police Foundation and Perpetuity Research are continuing with their successful partnership to collaborate on a follow-up study focusing on improving the local response to fraud.
 Find out more…